-30. Article XIX : It was also the understanding of the Working Party that the phrase "being imported in such increased quantities" in paragraph 1 (a) of Article XIX was intended to cover cases where imports may have increased relatively, as made clear in paragraph 1 (a) of Article 40 of the Havana Charter.

-31. Annex I: The Working Party recommends the replacement of the words "provisions of Article 31 of the draft Charter referred to in Article XXIX of this Agreement", in the interpretative note ad Article 2, Paragraph 4, contained in Annex I, by the words "provisions of Article 31 of the Havana Charter".
-This drafting change suggested by the representative of the Netherlands does not involve any change in the scope of the provision, has been found necessary as the draft Charter would no longer be mentioned in Article XXIX of the General Agreement if the Contracting Parties accept the wording of that Article as proposed by the Working Party.

-32. The adoption of the amendments recommended by the Working Party would involve certain drafting changes in the text of Articles I, II, XII, XIII and XXVI.
+- b) the intent of the last sentence of Article XVI of the General Agreement is that consultation shall proceed upon the request of a contracting party when it considers that prejudice is caused or threatened and would not require a prior inter-national determination. - 30.
+Article XIX: It was also the understanding of the Working Party that the phrase "being imported... in such increased quantities" in paragraph 1 (a) of Article XIX was intended to cover cases where imports may have increased relatively, as made clear in paragraph 1(a) of Article 40 of the Havana Charter. - 31.
+Annex I: The Working Party recommends the replacement of the words "provisions of Article 31 of the draft Charter referred to in Article XXIX of this Agreement", in the interprentive note as Article 2, Paragraph 4, contained in Annex I, by the words "provisions of Article 31 of the Havana Charter."
+This drafting change suggested by the representative of the Netherlands does not involve any change in the scope of the provision.
+It has been found necessary because the draft Charter would no longer be mentioned in Article XXIX of the General Agreement if the Contracting Parties accept the wording of that Article as proposed by the Working Party. - 32.
+The adoption of the amendments recommended by the Working Party would involve certain drafting changes in the text of Articles I, II, XIII and XXVI.
 These changes are self-explanatory.
 The Working Party also recommends that the interpretative notes adopted at Havana in connection with the articles, the text of which would be introduced in the General Agreement, should be inserted in Annex I to the Agreement.